 - Expanding our responsible and ethical sourcing program to address the social and environmental impacts of the materials and products we purchase.
 This includes closely examining suppliers, encouraging them to reduce their environmental and social footprint, seeking third-party verification and training our employees on ethical procurement.

-Continuing our 125+ year track record of sustainable innovation requires our efforts to work in harmony with those of our suppliers to create products trusted by millions of consumers every day.
+Maintaining our reputation of responsible practices requires our efforts to work in harmony with those of our suppliers to create products trusted by millions of consumers every day.
 As such, we have established the following product stewardship goals for the Twentyby30 program:

 By 2025, all suppliers determined as high risk are assessed by third-party verification assessments.
 By 2030, 100% of Crown’s core raw materials and service suppliers, by spend, are assessed and comply with Crown Responsible and Ethical Sourcing policies and requirements, with an interim target of achieving 75% by 2025.